 A wise friend said to me years ago 'the right man at the wrong time, is the wrong man'.
 Click To Tweet (Thanks Adriana)

-That stayed with me.
+That really stayed with me.
 At the time I was focussed on someone who was definitely ‘the wrong man’ but I was too focussed on his potential rather than reality (see previous point!).
 I knew she was speaking one of those inconvenient truths.

 Someone reminded me that often we are not listening to what someone is telling us, as we focus on their potential, rather than how the person is actually behaving.
 Another inconvenient truth hey?